Skip to content

 sugilite looks similar to charoite

 Sugilite is a purple-pink gemstone often used in spiritual and metaphysical practices.
-It has a similar colour to charoite and is believed to have similar healing properties, particularly for emotional healing and spiritual growth.
+It is similar in colour to charoite and is believed to have similar healing properties, particularly for emotional healing and spiritual growth.

 Lepidolite, or lilac stone, is a purple-pink gemstone often used for emotional healing and stress relief.
 It has a similar colour to charoite and is believed to help with emotional balance and spiritual growth.